History of the Jews in France: Provence

 Archaeological evidence has been discovered of a Jewish presence in Provence since at least the 1st century.
 The earliest documentary evidence for the presence of Jews dates from the middle of the 5th century in Arles.
 The Jewish presence reached a peak in 1348 when it probably numbered about 15,000.

 Provence was not incorporated into France until 1481, and the expulsion edict of 1394 did not apply there.
 The privileges of the Jews of Provence were confirmed in 1482.
 However, from 1484, anti-Jewish disturbances broke out, with looting and violence perpetrated by laborers from outside the region hired for the harvest season.
 In some places, Jews were protected by the town officials, and they were declared to be under royal protection.
 However, a voluntary exodus began and was accelerated when similar disorders were repeated in 1485.
 According to Isidore Loeb, in a special study of the subject in the Revue des Études Juives (xiv.
 162–183), about 3,000 Jews came to Provence after the Alhambra Decree expelled Jews from Spain in 1492.

 From 1484, one town after another had called for expulsion, but the calls were rejected by Charles VIII.
 However, Louis XII, in one of his first acts as king in 1498, issued a general expulsion order for the Jews of Provence.
 Though not enforced at the time, the order was renewed in 1500 and again in 1501.
 On this occasion, it was definitively implemented.
 The Jews of Provence were given the option of conversion to Christianity and a number chose that option.
-However, after a short while – if only to compensate partially for the loss of revenues caused by the departure of the Jews – the king imposed a special tax, referred to as "the tax of the neophytes."
+However, after a short while—if only to compensate partially for the loss of revenues caused by the departure of the Jews—the king imposed a special tax, referred to as "the tax of the neophytes."
 These converts and their descendants soon became the objects of social discrimination and slander.

 During the second half of the 17th century, a number of Jews attempted to reestablish themselves in Provence.
-Before the French Revolution abolished the administrative entity of Provence, the first community outside the southwest, Alsace-Lorraine and Comtat Venaissin, was re-formed in Marseilles.
+Before the French Revolution abolished the administrative entity of Provence, the first community outside the southwest, Alsace-Lorraine and Comtat Venaissin, was re-formed in Marseille.